paragdakle/emailcoref/README.md

 Column | Type         | Description
 :-----:|----------------|--------------------------------------------
-1      | Token             | The actual token as found in the email thread 2      | MI             | The actual token as found in the email thread
-      | Speaker           | The speaker of the token
-      | Entity Type        | The type of the entity this token represents.
+1      | Token             | The actual token as found in the email thread 2      | MI             | The value of message identifier feature for the token 3      | SI           | The value of section identifier feature for the token 4      | Speaker           | The speaker of the token 5      | Entity Type        | The type of the entity this token represents.
 This column also contains two additional annotations - coreference chain informaion for the entity type encoded in a parenthesis structure and if the entity is the antecedent given by "*".
 E.g. In "(P0*", ( implies the token is starting a mention span, P implies the token is of PER entity type, 0 implies the token belongs to the coreference chain with id 0 for PER entity type, and * implies it is part of the antecedent of the coreference chain.
+6      | Mention | Mention information encoded in a parenthesis structure.
-4      | Coreference | Coreference chain information encoded in a parenthesis structure.
+7      | Coreference | Coreference chain information encoded in a parenthesis structure.

 ## Experiments